 Your healthcare provider can help you figure out exactly what your score means and how it may affect your treatment plan.

-A large study published in JAMA found that TIMI risk scores are useful and accurate at predicting a future heart event.
+A large study published in found that TIMI risk scores are useful and accurate at predicting a future heart event.
 Study authors found increasing risk scores led to an increase in the rate of events.

 The researchers also pointed out that the TIMI tool is simple to use, and unlike other scoring systems, doesn’t require a computer or calculator to tabulate.